 - Indulge only on your most special holiday treats

-This is similar to last one.
+This is similar to the last one.
 If those cookie tins aren’t your thing, don’t eat them for the sake of eating.
 Save your calories for your favorite holiday goodies.
 For me, that’s a cinnamon bun on Christmas morning.
 Leave your favorite treat in a comment below!

 - Stay in and rest up